Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 that there are 3 parking lots available near their location, with the names Henry St, Lower Hartstonge, and Mallow Street Part1.

+## Agile Development

+Agile development is a software development methodology that emphasizes flexibility, collaboration, and iterative development.
+Agile development teams divide the work into smaller, more manageable chunks called
+\"sprints\" rather than working on a project in a linear fashion with a precise plan set in stone from the beginning.
+A working prototype or product increment that can be tested and evaluated is produced by each sprint, which lasts typically two to four weeks.
+Agile development promotes regular communication and collaboration between team members and stakeholders and favors working software over documentation.
+The Agile manifesto identifies four basic values: valuing people over processes and technologies, emphasizing working software over thorough documentation, prioritizing communication with customers over contract negotiations, and reacting to change over planning ahead. (atlassian, n.d.)

+![Les raisons pour utiliser les méthodes Agile en entreprise](./docs/images/thesis/media/image7.jpeg){width="4.258333333333334in" height="4.258333333333334in"}

+Figure 5: Agile Development (Feer, 2020)

 # Implementation

+In this chapter the implementation of Perfect parking is discussed with regard to (1) ..
+(2) ..
+(3) .. and 4

 ## Object Recognition in Images